InfiniBand

 Mellanox (acquired by Nvidia) manufactures InfiniBand host bus adapters and network switches, which are used by large computer system and database vendors in their product lines.

 As a computer cluster interconnect, IB competes with Ethernet, Fibre Channel, and Intel Omni-Path.
 The technology is promoted by the InfiniBand Trade Association.

 History

 InfiniBand originated in 1999 from the merger of two competing designs: Future I/O and Next Generation I/O (NGIO).
-NGIO was led by Intel, with a specification released on 1998, and joined by Sun Microsystems and Dell.
+NGIO was led by Intel, with a specification released in 1998, and joined by Sun Microsystems and Dell.